SaganAppsDesign/APOD_NASA/README.md

 # APOD

-Astronomical Picture Of the Day NASA (Under Construction):
+Astronomical Picture Of the Day NASA ( 🚧🚧 Under Construction 🚧🚧):

 This Android app allows you to discover the cosmos!
 Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.